SimonGomezUniv/doc/td_score.md

 - /setscore : which will record the score for a player
 - /getscore : which will display the score of a player

+Be careful of when to call the API, when user input a word, when he found today's word.

 Set up both these API in a new and dedicated nodejs app :
 - move your existing App in a repository
 - create a new directory and develop your app in this directory

-You can store the data in a flat file or (better) in a dedicated database (Redis, Mysql, PostGres,...).
+You can store the data in a flat file or but it would be far better to store it in a dedicated database (ex Redis).
+You can use the documentation available here [https://redis.io/docs/connect/clients/nodejs/](https://redis.io/docs/connect/clients/nodejs/)

 ### Track the score (API calls)

-During the game, ensure that when needed the Api setscore is called to record the player score
+During the game, ensure that when needed the Api setscore is called to record the player score and number of try.

 ### Page creation

-create a score.html page in your motus page add a link in your main page and a link to go back to the main game page in the score page
+create a score.html page in your motus page or in your score App add a link in your main page and a link to go back to the main game page in the score page

-This page should call your API getscore to be alble to display the score information
+This page should display the score information

 TIPS :